Westpac Canterbury Centre

-The Westpac Canterbury Centre (also known as the Westpac Building or Westpac Trust Building) was a landmark tower on the corner of High Street and Cashel Street in the center of Christchurch, New Zealand.
-Prior to the February 2011 earthquake, it was considered the 9th tallest building in Christchurch, standing at 55 meters tall (14 floors).
+The Westpac Canterbury Centre (also known as the Westpac Building, Westpac Trust Building, and Canterbury Centre) was a landmark tower on the corner of High Street and Cashel Street in the center of Christchurch, New Zealand.
+In the early 2010s, it was considered the 9th tallest building in Christchurch, standing at 55 metres tall with 13-storeys and a basement level.

-The building had a distinct look, with rounded concrete columns on each corner, and a pointed triangular roof.
+Designed by Warren and Mahoney in 1981, the building had a distinct look, with rounded concrete columns on each corner and a pointed triangular roof.
 From above, it was shaped like an elongated hexagon.
+In Christchurch architecture, it was an early example of the move away from brutalism towards structural expressionism, with the outer aesthetic exposing much of the concrete frame.

+The building was constructed by C.S.
+Luney LTD for NZ$6.4 million in 1983 for Canterbury Savings Bank, which later became Trust Bank.
+In 1996, Westpac acquired the bank and phased out the brand.
+It served as the head office of Westpac in the South Island until the building was finally closed.
+The lower floors, including the connected podium structure next to it, served as retail space.

+In 2010, the tower was cordoned-off and emptied following damage in the 2010 Canterbury earthquake, which included visible spalling to the outer columns, posing a risk to pedestrians.
+It was deemed salvageable and renovations started within months.
+However, the building suffered further damage in the 2011 Christchurch earthquake, with inelastic deformation occurring in the shear walls cited as a major factor.
+Due to complicated repairs and the relative age of the building, it was demolished in 2012.

 History

+Construction and original tenants

 The Westpac Canterbury Centre was constructed in 1983 for the Trust Bank (then named Canterbury Savings Bank) at 166 Cashel Street.
-It was designed by architectural firm Warren and Mahoney, and built by C.S.
-Luney LTD for $6.4 million (New Zealand dollars).
+It was designed in 1981 by architectural firm Warren and Mahoney and Holmes Wood Poole & Johnstone Engineers, and built by C.S.
+Luney LTD for NZ$6.4 million.

 The building originally had a ground floor shopping arcade, which was replaced by a Westpac branch in its later usage.
+In addition to the main tower, there was an inter-connected 3-storey podium building which was used for retail.

+The name of the building changed after Westpac acquired Trust Bank in 1996, and phased out the brand.

+In the 90s, it had two flag poles on the top of the roof, although the flags were gone by the 2000s.

+Modern usage

+In 2001, the interior of the building was refurbished.
+Westpac used the tower as its head office in the South Island until its eventual demolition.
+A Westpac branch was also operated on the ground floor until it closed due to earthquake damage in 2010.

 In 2011, the building was owned by property investor Miles Middleton, who owned three other high-rise buildings in the Christchurch city area.